How to Become an Environmental Scientist or Specialist

-Environmental scientists and specialists need at least a bachelor’s degree in a natural science for most entry-level jobs.
+For most jobs, environmental scientists and specialists need at least a bachelor’s degree in a natural science.

 Education and Training

 Environmental scientists and specialists typically need a bachelor's degree in environmental science or a related field, such as chemistry, geosciences, or natural resources.
 However, a master’s degree may be needed for advancement.
 Environmental scientists and specialists who have a doctoral degree make up a small percentage of the occupation, and this level of training typically is needed only for the relatively few postsecondary teaching and basic research positions.

 A bachelor’s degree in environmental science offers a broad approach to the natural sciences.
 Students typically take courses in biology, chemistry, geology, and physics.
 Students often take specialized courses in hydrology or waste management as part of their degree as well.
 Classes in environmental policy and regulation are also beneficial.
 Students who want to reach the Ph.D. level may find it advantageous to major in a more specific natural science, such as chemistry, biology, physics, or geology, rather than earn a broader environmental science degree.

 Many environmental science programs include an internship, which allows students to gain practical experience.
 Prospective scientists also may volunteer for or participate in internships after graduation to develop skills needed for the occupation.

 Students should look for classes and internships that include work in computer modeling, data analysis, and Geographic Information Systems (GISs).
 Students with experience in these programs will be the best prepared to enter the job market.
 The University Corporation for Atmospheric Research (UCAR) offers several programs to help students broaden their understanding of environmental sciences.

 Analytical skills.
 Environmental scientists and specialists base their conclusions on careful analysis of scientific data.
 They must consider all possible methods and solutions in their analyses.